Cycle 4 Leukaemia

 Mike_DailyShot_Nov2004.JPG

 The whole experience has , without doubt , changed me .
 To stare into the heart of fear isn`t the worst thing in the world , to be scared is an invaluable education .
-Once you have been that scared you know more about your frailty than anyone and that`s what changes you !
-For the better I hope , but rest assured Cancer has changed me .
+Once you have been that scared you know more about your own frailty than anyone and that`s what changes you !
+For the better I hope , but you can bet on the fact that Cancer will change you .

 Mike_ShavingBefore1stCourseOfChemo_May2004.jpg